 Note: There is another way to move NSF files to Outlook PST using Microsoft Transporter Suite for Internet Mailboxes which is an obsolete method (for older versions only).
 It requires users to create a CSV file with mapped Source and Target Identity and the transport the source mailboxes to target using this inbuilt application.
 However, the process is not meant for all Outlook versions (for only Outlook 2003 and older versions), time-consuming with included data loss risks.
 It cannot export encrypted NSF files; more than 1500 emails and NSF file more than 1 GB size.
 Thus, include file type and file size limitations.

-Due to the drawbacks of manual methods, these are not recommended for getting sure shot results and when you are expecting reliability in process.
+Due to the drawbacks of free methods, these are not recommended for getting sure shot results and when you are expecting reliability in process.

 The conversion from NSF files to Outlook PST is beneficial for a business only when it is completed by a professional NSF to PST converter software that supports such conversion.
 The advantage of using professional software will be the security of your business data and a clean conversion without the chance of any corruption or deletion.